I've been an online writer for over 11 years. I've been interested in raising and caring for exotic pets for quite some time.

 And baby hamsters will not be cooperative.
 They are live wires.
-They will wriggle, kick, scratch and scream bloody murder if you try to flip them on their backs and peer under their tails.
+They will wriggle, kick, scratch, and scream bloody murder if you try to flip them on their backs and peer under their tails.
 They don't care about you looking at their privates—it's their bellies they are worried about.
-In the wild, if a hamster is flipped over on its back by a predator, it soon not a hamster any more but lunch.
-This instinct is well ingrained in the baby hamster.
+In the wild, if a hamster is flipped over on its back by a predator, it quickly becomes a larger creature's lunch.
+This instinct is well-ingrained in the baby hamster.

 So What Can You Do?

 The least stressful way to sex a baby hamster is to beg, buy, borrow or steal a portable plastic connecting tube made for hamster cages.
 Most of them are made in many colors.
 You might not be able to get a colorless tube, but even yellow will work.